zepgram/module-rest/README.md

 ## Exceptions Bad-Practices

-Please do not catch something for nothing when you use this module.
+Do not catch something for nothing when you use this module.
 For example, if you are doing this:
 ```php
 try {
     return $apiRequest->send();